top of page

 About Me

-I am a Staff Research Scientist at Google Deepmind.
+I am currently a co-founder at a Stealth AI Startup.
+Previously, I was a Staff Research Scientist at Google Deepmind

 Applications I have worked on include: